GTNewHorizons/thaumcraft-research-tweaks/README.md

 ## Maintenance
 It is possible to do trivial updates (not introducing new/removing existing concepts) to UI without diving deep into code base, knowing Kotlin or even having little coding exp.

+This mod only adds one new texture, others are sourced from original thaumcraft mod in runtime (to avoid any problems with licensing).
+It's encouraged to fiddle with `ResearchTableInventoryTexture` values before any changes to see how it affects the UI.

 For example, you need next steps to add one more colum to aspect pools:
 1. Update UI source to fit additional column.
 It can be found in [texture-src](texture-src).